Donovan McNabb is currently a free agent.

 As a Philadelphia Eagles fan I welcome the continued delusional ranting of Donovan McNabb.
 For years, Philadelphia fans were told how unappreciative we were to have such a great team player lead our football team.
 In the last two years McNabb has done a fantastic job of exposing himself to the national media and audience as one of the biggest frauds in recent memory.

 What always bugged me is how the national media always had his back.
-No matter how bad of a game he played or how dumb of a ..click here to read more
+No matter how bad of a game he played or how dumb of ..click here to read more

 Caleb Hanie, Chicago Bears, Donovan McNabb, Kurt Warner, Mike Shanahan, minnesota vikings, Philadelphia Eagles, Washington Redskins